For a Full, Vibrant You

-Juvéderm™ dermal filler, approved by the FDA in 2006, has become the most popular of the hyaluronic gels with our patients.
+The Juvederm line of dermal fillers, first approved by the FDA in 2006, has become the most popular of the hyaluronic gels with our patients.
 Its soft feel and natural appearance, as well as its ease of use for lip augmentation, makes it Dr. Pilest’s favorite as well.

-A special advantage of Juvéderm wrinkle filler is 5 levels of product formulation which improve deep folds and lines, moderate wrinkling and the fine lines found around the lips and eyes.
+A special advantage of Juvederm wrinkle filler is six levels of product formulation which improve deep folds and lines, moderate wrinkling, and the fine lines found around the lips and eyes.

 The product formulations include: